 This 20-credit-hour program may be completed in 24 months of study.
 Students begin in spring and follow the program sequence (spring: 3 credits; summer: 3 credits; fall: 3 credits; spring: 3 credits; summer: 3 credits; fall: 5 credits).

-All courses are offered online with one required face-to-face weekend seminars in the first course and one in the final course.
+All courses are offered online with one required face-to-face weekend seminar in the first course and one in the final course.
 Coursework from other colleges/universities in the area of Deaf/Hard of Hearing do not count toward completion of the program.

 The PASS Project will make hotel reservations and pay for lodging costs for students who live more than fifty miles (one-way) from where the weekend seminar is held (must be employed by a Indiana school system or special education planning district).

 This benefit is subject to change each grant year.

 - High-speed Internet access, a webcam, and microphone are required.

 - Students are expected to perform and compose work at a graduate level.
-On-line coursework is similar to a guided independent study.
 A significant amount of time reading and completing assignments is necessary in order to successfully complete the requirements of the coursework (typically 9-12 hours per week).

 - Each course in the program may require field components which will involve identifying, observing and/or interacting with students who are deaf/hard of hearing, their families, and other DHH professionals.